Sculpt enviable glutes and dancer's legs—minus the ballet lessons!

-The ideal butt for ballet is all about function—it needs to be strong enough to support those beautiful leaps and jumps.
-And all those hours of work dancers put in behind the scenes guarantee that a ballet booty is toned and firm with that sexy side dent.
-That's why we tapped Lauren Fadeley, a principal dancer for the Pennsylvania Ballet with a minor in kinesiology from Indiana University, to share some of her favorite moves for a hot butt.
+Ballerina's bodies aren't for show, they're for function—they need to be strong enough to support those beautiful leaps and jumps.
+And all those hours of work dancers put in behind the scenes guarantee ridiculously-toned ballerina legs.
+That's why we tapped Lauren Fadeley, a principal dancer for the Pennsylvania Ballet with a minor in kinesiology from Indiana University, to share some of her favorite moves for a strong butt and ballerina legs.

 "These moves are less weight-bearing than squats or lunges and target specific spots of the butt without blowing out your thighs and knees," says Fadeley.
-Plus, the combination of large and small movements works the butt from every angle and keeps the muscles in balance.
-Get ready to show off your sculpted backside—no tutu necessary!
-(For more ballet moves, try this At-Home Barre Workout.)
+Plus, the combination of large and small movements works your glutes and ballerina legs from every angle and keeps the muscles in balance.
+Get ready to show off—no tutu necessary!
+(Bonus: 11 Exercises for Amazing Hips and Thighs)

 How it works: Do these moves daily to warm up for your workout, like Fadeley does.
 Always start with plies, recommends Fadeley.
 "They're the first things ballet dancers do every day, as they warm everything up and help find your foundation."

 1. Pliés In 1st and 2nd Position

 Start in 1st position, heels together, toes apart, legs straight.

 Slowly bend knees as far as possible while keeping heels on the floor and tracking knees over toes.
 Straighten back by spiraling inner thigh muscles forward and engaging the glutes.

 Move to 2nd position, hips slightly wider than hip-width, toes pointing out, legs straight.